 Symptoms of Miscarriage

 Symptoms for miscarriage are often the same, no matter if the miscarriage has happened before week 10 or after.
-Some women don’t find out they are pregnant before they miscarriage.
+Some women don’t find out they are pregnant before the miscarriage.
 However, symptoms are same.

 As mentioned, the first and most common symptom of miscarriage is bleeding.
 Even though some spotting is normal in the first weeks of pregnancy (due to implantation), miscarriages result in heavy bleeding.
 Mothers can identify and learn to make a difference between normal spotting and bleeding linked to miscarriage.
 Brown or bright red blood, accompanied with cramps is a cause for concern.
 When miscarriage occurs, bleedings soaks more than one pad in an hour, contains tissue, and it worsens with time.
 Women should consult their physician if they notice any of the mentioned forms of bleeding.

 Cramping is next on the list of symptoms.
-It is worth noting that mild cramping is normal, but moderate to severe cramping, which is worse than typical menstrual cramps is a sign of concern.
-This type of cramping is located in the back, is accompanied by bleeding, and lasts longer than few moments.
+It is worth noting that mild cramping is normal but moderate to severe cramping, which is worse than typical menstrual cramps is a sign of concern.
+This type of cramping is located in the back, is accompanied by bleeding, and lasts longer than a few moments.
 Should mothers experience heavy cramping and bleeding, they should consult their physician.

-Next Pregnancy Following Pregnancy
+Next Pregnancy Following Miscarriage

 Mothers, who experience miscarriages, are advised to wait at least until their next period to try to get pregnant again.
 However, some may suggest trying right away.